shreeyash-kayastha/apna-college-repo/README.md

 # apna-college-repo
-This is my first repository following the tutorial
+This is my first repository following the tutorial.
+Author - Shreeyash Kayastha